 Summer is a time of basking in the sun, outdoor gatherings with friends, and treating ourselves to refreshing treats like the occasional ice cream.
 With so many wonderful things to look forward to, it’s no wonder many of us countdown the days until this change of seasons.
 That is—until we remember how hot and sticky summer can be.
 When the sun’s rays are particularly harsh, or you’ve worked up a sweat outside, all you can think about is cooling off at home.

-But if you don’t have the proper measures in place so your home offers respite from the heat, being inside your home can feel incredibly uncomfortable.
+But if you don’t have a summer house or the proper measures in place so your home offers respite from the heat, being inside your home can feel incredibly uncomfortable.
 If that sounds like your home, why not put the following tips for keeping your house cool in the heat of the summer into action?

 1. Install an Air Conditioner